 It’s important to remember that the car’s taximeter will be active throughout your journey, calculating your fare in real-time, excluding any surcharges.

-At the end of your route, the driver will stop the taximeter and determine the final fare, including any applicable surcharges.
+At the end of your route, the driver will stop the taximeter and calculate the final fare, including any applicable surcharges.

 Insights and Beyond